esgar88/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) For each does not mutate the array and map returns a completly new array
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) For each does not mutate the array and map returns a completly new array.

 2. Explain the difference between a callback and a higher order function.
    A call back function is passed into another function with the understanding that the funciton will be used.
 A higer order function takes another function as an arugment and returns a function to its caller